kirniy1/cinematicverses/README.md

 ## Overview

-Cinematic Verses is an innovative web project that combines the art of poetry with the essence of renowned film directors.
-This project showcases how quickly one can go from a conceptual idea to a polished online implementation using cutting-edge AI technologies.
+Cinematic Verses is a minimal web project that combines the art of poetry with the essence of renowned film directors.
+This simple page showcases how quickly one can go from a conceptual idea to a polished online implementation using cutting-edge AI technologies.
 [ Here is a link to a live view of the website.
 ](https://kirniy1.github.io/cinematicverses)
 ## Features